-‘Docked’ is an indie short film about a young aspiring South Sudanese actress who works late nights at a bar and meets an older guy who is at a crisis point in his life.
-They spend the night walking around the city together in this story about two people from different worlds who find an unlikely connection, one night in Melbourne.
+DOCKED is an indie short film about a young South Sudanese aspiring actress who works late nights at a bar and meets an older guy who is at a crisis point in his life.

-‘Blackbird’ is a short narrative drama following the story of Solomon Islander siblings, Rosa & Kiko, who were kidnapped from their island home to work on a sugar cane plantation in Queensland, Australia in the late 1800s.
-As Kiko journeys into manhood amidst oppression and severe loss of culture and identity, he must find his will to survive.
+BLACKBIRD follows the story of Solomon Islander siblings, Rosa & Kiko, who were kidnapped from their island home to work on a sugar cane plantation in Queensland, Australia in the late 1800s.

 Day after day, game after game is played, battles are fought, won and lost – but one thing remains – to these men Chinese Chess is much more than just a game.

 LIT| video art | one channel projection | 15 mins 2016